HandyPlugins/accessibility-magic/readme.txt

 = Features =

-Here are the premium features that come with Accessibility Toolkit:
+Here are the pro features that come with Accessibility Toolkit:

 - __Text Size Manipulation:__ Easily increase or decrease the size of the text across your website.
 - __Text Spacing Adjustment:__ Adjust the spacing between characters to improve readability.